Jason Gore: Professional career

 Gore turned professional in 1997.
 In 2005, he played on the PGA Tour after moving from the Nationwide Tour mid-season, after receiving a battlefield promotion, which is given when a player wins three Nationwide Tour events in one season.

 Gore has one PGA Tour win, the 84 Lumber Classic in 2005, and is the all-time leader in career wins on what is now the Korn Ferry Tour, with seven.
+He is the first golfer to earn a three-win promotion and a PGA Tour win in the same season.
 Gore belongs to a small group of players who have shot 59 in their careers.
 His historic round of 59 happened on Friday of the 2005 Cox Classic at Champions Run in Omaha, Nebraska.
-He is also one of two golfers to win on both the Korn Ferry Tour and PGA Tour in the same season, following Paul Stankowski in 1996.

 Gore played in the final group of the 2005 U.S. Open with Retief Goosen.
 He shot a 14-over-par 84 to drop all the way to a tie for 49th; Michael Campbell won the event.
 Gore was not fully exempt on the PGA Tour from 2009 to 2014.
 Gore had a strong 2015, but a poor 2016 saw him finish outside 150th, limiting him to past champion status for 2017.

 During the third round of the 2016 Farmers Insurance Open at Torrey Pines, Gore made a double eagle on the par-5 18th hole.

 After injuries and poor play, Gore went into the insurance business.
 In 2018, he received his license and is one of the co-founders of Kirkman Gore Insurance Services.

 As a comeback from his retirement, Gore earned a sponsor exemption for the 2018 RSM Classic on the PGA Tour.
 After three rounds, he was in second place, a stroke behind leader Charles Howell III after posting scores of 68, 63 and 67.
 In the final round, Gore shot +2 and finished T15 for the tournament.
 In March 2019, Gore was named the first player relations director for the USGA.

+In June 2024, he made his debut on the PGA Tour Champions.

 Personal life

-Gore resides in Gladstone, New Jersey with his wife, Megan, his son, Jaxon, and his daughter, Olivia.
+Gore resides in Gladstone, New Jersey with his family.

+Jason is currently Executive Vice President and Chief Player Officer for the PGA Tour.